databus23/k8s-zero-downtime-deployments/README.md

 To prevent loosing requests when performing a deployment the following things needs to be considered:

-* Readiness Probe that siganls when the container is ready to receive traffic
+* Readiness Probe that signals when the container is ready to receive traffic
 * Graceful shutdown on `TERM` signal that delays process exit until in-flight requests are completed.
 Timeout needs to be `> max request time`
-* `prepStop` hook that waits for ~ 15 seconds before shutting down the listener socket
+* `PreStop` hook that waits for ~ 15 seconds before shutting down the listener socket
 * Pods `terminationGracePeriodSeconds` needs to be `> max request time + pre stop time (15 seconds)`